davidselassie/games/_games/mustachetv.md

   - winner-everybody

 oneliner: Put mustaches on TV
-players: Any
+players: 2 - ~5
 tools:
   - Erasable marker
   - TV
 ---
 # Gameplay
-Draw a mustache somewhere on the TV screen with the erasable marker.
+Each person draws a mustache somewhere on the TV screen with the erasable marker.
+You can label your mustache with your initials so you don't forget whose is whose.
 Watch a movie or TV show.
-Whenever the mustache lines up with someone's face, drink.
+Whenever the mustache lines up with someone's face, they get a point.